-January 2007 - 26th MEU first MEU to deploy with a Marine Special Operations Command (MARSOC) detachment
+January 2007 -- The 26th MEU was first MEU to deploy with a Marine Special Operations Command (MARSOC) detachment.

-September 2008 - March 2009 - 26th MEU participated in several exercises in Saudi Arabia, United Arab Emerites and Kuwait.
+September 2008 - March 2009 -- The 26th MEU participated in several exercises in Saudi Arabia, United Arab Emirates and Kuwait.

-November 2009 - 26th MEU stood up as Special Purpose Marine Air Ground Task Force 26 to participated in the commissioning of USS New York in New York.
+November 2009 -- The 26th MEU composited as a Special Purpose Marine Air Ground Task Force 26 to participate in the commissioning of USS New York in New York.